Skip to main content

 Project description

-s Do you have a script, a command line tool, or some workflow in Python that has lots of 'print' statements, and you can't make sense of it once it adds up to hundreds of lines on the console?
+Do you have a script, a command line tool, or some workflow in Python that has lots of print statements, and you can't make sense of it once it adds up to hundreds of lines on the console?
 Sounds familiar?

-arbol organises your stdout prints in a hierarchy that follows the structure of your code.
-Use a simple context manager to define the hierarchy and the 'aprint' command instead of print, and voila.
-Finally, when the optional dependencies are installed, the printed tree and text are colored with an exquisitely crafted combination of colors, making it even more visually appealing.
+arbol organizes your stdout prints in a hierarchy that follows the structure of your code.
+Use a simple context manager to define the hierarchy and aprint instead of print, and voila.
+When the optional dependencies are installed, the output is colored with an exquisitely crafted combination of colors, making it even more visually appealing.

-Why not use a more traditional Python logging?
-We have made the choice of sticking to a plain and simple scheme that matches the usage of 'print' statements.
+Why not use traditional Python logging?
+We made the choice of sticking to a plain and simple scheme that matches the usage of print statements.

 Features